The Spiritual Centre.co.uk

 Birch tea is made by steeping fresh bark, buds, leaves, and twigs in hot water to intensify flavour.
 The tea offers a refreshing flavour and is recognised for its numerous health benefits, aiding in various ailments.
 Incorporate chaga and polypore into the recipe for enhanced flavour and supplementary health advantages.
 This recipe produces a highly nutritious, low-calorie beverage with numerous health benefits.

 The remnants of tea can be desiccated and preserved for use in a compress to remedy various ailments.
-(See: Birch Tree)
+(See: Birch Tree) ( See: Alder)

 Skin Rashes - Birch water comprises numerous nutrients advantageous for skin rashes, including analgesics, detoxifiers, antioxidants, antimicrobials, and antiseptics, among others.
 It may be utilised for cleansing or alleviating the affected area.